Why reproducibility matters for AI-assisted research

 - Supplementary material you could include with a submission if required

-ChatCache's JSON export is particularly useful here — it includes message timestamps and role labels (user/assistant) that make the AI vs. human contribution visible in a structured, parseable format.
+ChatCache's JSON export is particularly useful here - it includes message role labels (user/assistant) that make the AI vs. human contribution visible in a structured, parseable format.
+A PDF export is better for a fixed, human-readable artifact you would include as a supplementary file.
+The right format depends on what the journal or institution requires.

 Frequently asked questions